Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Waveguide Model and Main Result

 which represents the pressure wave $p(t,z,x)$ solution of \eqref{waveeq} in a waveguide domaine with a flat surface, and where $z(u,v)+ix(u,v)=\Phi(u+iv)$ is the change of coordinates from $D_0$ onto $D_{V_s}$.
 Thanks to this conformal transformation the acoustic pressure wave $p_0$ satisfies now Dirichlet boundaries conditions at the flat surface of the waveguide:

 Moreover, the original pressure wave $p(t,z,x)$ can be recovered from $p_0(t,u,v)$ by inverting the change of coordinates:

 We show in Section \ref{conformal} that this change of coordinates transforms the random fluctuations of the free surface to random fluctuations in the interior and at the bottom of the waveguide (see Figure \ref{figuredef}).
-However, to study the effects produced by these perturbations, it is more convenient to consider the propagating wave in the Fourier domain.

 Throughout this paper the propagation model is a linear model, so that the pressure wave $p_0(t,u,v)$ can be expressed as the superposition of monochromatic waves by taking its Fourier transform.
 Here, the Fourier transform and the inverse Fourier transform, with respect to time, are defined by